michellejm/ConflictUrbanism-InfraPolitics/Tutorials/07_Webmap.md

 3. Medellín: Show distance metrics using the Route360 plugin

-4. ADVANCED: If you complete your project, make it animated using

 * You will make a map of distances based on travel time in Medellín.
 You will use the Route360 tool to make 2 maps of Medellín, a basic one showing the drivable distance in 5, 15, and 25 minutes.
 You will then make a second webmap with a scale bar and the outline of the city layered on top.
 You will export a geojson of this that you will then look at in QGIS and use for further analysis.

 OR

-* You will add a before and after slider to the webmap you made of Mumbai.
+* You will add a timeline slider to illustrate your map of Mumbai.

 OR